‘Leave It at the Door’: Controlling Emotions in the Dental Workplace

 Here are a few steps to consider when struggling with life during work hours:

-Emotional culture of the practice: Have open conversations as a team about what is acceptable behavior.
+Emotional culture of the practice: Have open conversations as a team about what acceptable behavior is.
 Get a clear understanding of what is expected of team members if they need emotional support from others.
 Agree on boundaries and volunteer how you are available for others in need.
 If the management of the practice does not welcome such conversations, build your own team family.
 Find at least one other person in the office that you can trust.
 Form your own small support circle that is well-defined with boundaries and mutual agreements.

 Ground, Feel, Breathe: When we are in an emotional crisis, and the “show must go on,” there is power in getting present and breathing.
 Here is how it works:

-1. Ground ─ Feel your feet on the floor.
+1. Ground: Feel your feet on the floor.
 Get heavy in your body.
 Check into your physical self and pay attention to what your body feels like.

-2. Feel ─ Take a few seconds to notice and honor what you feel.
+2. Feel: Take a few seconds to notice and honor what you feel.
 Do not try to judge or analyze it; just feel it.

 Life can often throw us curveballs.
 When we least expect it, we can be hit square in the face with trauma, stress, and crisis.
 Finding a balance between the energy we expel in patient care and caring for ourselves can feel overwhelming some days.
 Stop and think through what you need, ask for what you need, and practice self-care.
 Some things are impossible to “leave at the door” and require extra effort or care to carry through the day.
 After all, we are all human.